DevOps-Playbook/MERN-Stack-Application/setup-custom-domain-https.md

 3. EC2 instance with a public IP

-**Step 1: Add DNS A Record in Wix**
+**Add DNS A Record in Wix**
-Since devops-playbook.in uses Wix nameservers (ns14.wixdns.net), DNS records must be added in Wix — not Hostinger.
+Since devops-playbook.in uses Wix nameservers (ns14.wixdns.net), DNS records must be added in Wix.

 1. Go to manage.wix.com
 2. Navigate to Settings → Domains → DNS Records